I am a fourth-year PhD Student in Statistics at Carnegie Mellon University.

 My research interests are at the intersection of:

-- Causality (causal discovery, invariant causal prediction, causal representation learning, conditional independence testing)
+- Causality (causal discovery, invariant causal prediction, conditional independence testing)

-- Machine learning (neural networks, transformers, foundation models, large language models)
+- Machine learning (neural networks, transformers, large language models)

 Research